gnuradio/gr-inspector/README.md

 - OFDM parameter estimation (carrier spacing, symbol time)
 - Blind OFDM synchronization
 - Resampling of signals to constant rate
+- 3D Visualisation of FAM data, from gr-specest
+- Using TensorFlow models for AMC

 ## Installation